UncleCShark/Cmaketopia/Docs/Preface.md

 |
-I do have - like you -|Mam tak samo jak ty my town, and in it;|miasto moje a w nim my most beautiful world|najpiękniejszy mój swiat most beautiful days|najpiękniejsze dni
+I do have - like you -|Mam tak samo jak ty my town, and in it;|miasto moje a w nim my most beautiful world|najpiękniejszy mój świat most beautiful days|najpiękniejsze dni
 I left there colourful dreams.|zostawiłem tam kolorowe sny.
 |